bakkenbaeck/Teapot/README.md

 Teapot.localizationBundle = Bundle.myAppBundle
 ```

+## Logging

+Teapot has a simple logger that will log out certain things under the hood.
+This is accessible through each `Teapot`'s `logger` property.

+The default log level is `.none` - That is, logs will neither be generated nor printed out.

+Other log levels, in ascending order of how much log barf they fill your console with, are:

+- `error` - Logs any error which occurs at the `Teapot` level.
+- `incomingData` - Logs data received from a server
+- `incomingAndOutgoingData` - Logs data both recieved from a server and being sent to a server.

+Log levels are ascending: If you set a `logger`'s log level to `incomingData`, both `incomingData` level logs and `error` level logs will print out.

 ## Mocking

 To mock network calls for testing, you can use a `MockTeapot` instead of a standard `Teapot`.
 This allows you to return the contents of a file when the `MockTeapot` instance is next used.
 For example: